wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 *metadata* which should attached to the resulting token.

 This metadata is useful for several reasons:
-- It encourages us to think of tokens in a structured way
+- It encourages us to think of tokens in a structured way.
 - It provides a basis for browsing and editing tokens using the Bodiless token browser (experimental).
 - It allows *fitering* of tokens (we'll get to this in a later tutorial).